JGMink/Simulated-and-Hybrid-Annealing/problem_formation_and_evaluation/claude_eval/qubo_verification_report.md

 - ✓ Iterates over all positions n (line 237)
 - ✓ For each position, considers all residue pairs i<j (lines 239-240)
 - ✓ Coefficient is 1 in Q matrix (line 245)
-- ✓ Note: The polynomial comment mentions 0.5, but this is reconciled because the QUBO form already accounts for the 1/2 factor when using upper triangular form

-**Important Note on Line 246:**
-The comment says coefficient is 0.5, but the matrix uses 1.
-This is correct because:
-- In standard form: E2 = (1/2) Σ_{i≠j} b_i b_j
-- In QUBO upper triangular: E2 = Σ_{i<j} b_i b_j (the 1/2 is implicitly handled by using i<j)

-**Recommendation:** Update line 246 comment to clarify that coefficient is 1 in the Q matrix because we use i<j ordering.

 ---